 Ilan went on to become a Finalist of both the Documentary category and the Portrait Classic category in the 2015 Iris Awards by the New Zealand Institute of Professional Photography.
 Wittenberg then won the prestigious honour: 2015 Auckland Photographer of the Year and became a Fellow of the Photographic Society of New Zealand.

-In 2018 Ilan won the Portrait category and the Grand Prize at the 2018 Sony Alpha awards.
-His winning photo was featured on the cover of D-Photo magazine together with a feature story from his travel to Morocco.
+Ilan won the Portrait category and the Grand Prize at the 2018 Sony Alpha awards.
+His winning photo was featured on the cover of D-Photo magazine together with a feature story: Faces of Morocco.
+Ilan is also a judge in competitions run by D-Photo Magazine, the Photographic Society of NZ and the NZ Institute of Professional Photography which awarded Ilan the title 2018 Auckland Photographer of the year.